lougani-faouzi/lougani-faouzi/README.md

   🌱 I’m currently  :
--  In Intership C++ Dev Engineer STEP data optimization at Dassault Systemes
+-  In Intership C++ Dev at Dassault Systemes
 -  learning Master 2 High Performance Computing, Simulation (IHPS) at the University of Paris Saclay-France (2021-2022)

   🌱 I was a student :